 - No APFS volume with Time Machine

 Once APFS is in production, most if not all of these limitations will be removed and available.
-Of course, Apple may change things here and there, but the idea is to make APFS the standard in the next evolutions of MacOS.
+Of course, Apple may change things here and there, but the idea is to make APFS the standard in the next evolution of MacOS High Sierra.

-This change is somewhat simple to understand, as APFS will greatly improve writing efficiency on what most new macs now use, SSD’s.
+This change is somewhat simple to understand, as APFS will greatly improve writing efficiency… new macs now use, SSD’s.

 For example, APFS support 9 quintillion files on a single volume; ish, now there’s a big gap!

-Also, other advance features such as real-time cloning, snapshots, space sharing, crash proection and single and multiple key encryptions are all natively part of APFS.
-As this file system will find itself on tvOS, iOS and more devices (Apple Car anyone?) these features are necessary.
+Also, other advance features such as real-time cloning, snapshots, space sharing, crash protection and single and multiple key encryption are all natively part of APFS.
+As this file system will find itself on tvOS, IOS, macOS and more devices (Apple Car anyone?) these features are necessary.